Roukiatou was born with a congenital mobility impairment. A community-based rehabilitation worker put her on a path of self-reliance and independence.

-Children receive regular visits from our rehabilitation assistants in their homes rather than getting treatment in institutions, away from familiar surroundings.
-CBR workers evaluate the individual needs of children, for example the child might require immediate medical attention, physiotherapy, crutches, or wheelchairs.
-In addition, CBR workers show parents how they can support and strengthen their child with specific physiotherapy exercises.
+Through these programmes, children receive regular visits from CBR workers in their homes rather than getting treatment in institutions, away from familiies.
+CBR workers evaluate the individual needs of children.
+For example, the child might require immediate medical attention, physiotherapy, crutches, a wheelchair, hearing aids or spectacles.
+In addition, CBR workers show parents how they can support and strengthen their child who has cerebral palsy or deformed legs with specific physiotherapy exercises.

 CBR also has a positive impact on the inclusion of disabled people within a community.
 The programmes take place directly in the village, in order to involve parents, friends, and neighbours.